sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 ### Display
-If you're planning on using any graphical interface, e.g. plotting in R, you need the X11 fowarding flag, `-X`.
+If you're planning on using any graphical interface, e.g. plotting in R, you need the X11 forwarding flag, `-X`.
 This instructs the terminal forward display items to your computer, that will allow you to see your plots or other graphical user interfaces.
 You might as well always have this option set - to simplify things.
 MobaXterm uses X11 forwarding by default.

 ```
 ssh -X btw000@frontend1.apocrita.hpc.qmul.ac.uk